mtconnect/standard_doc_generator/markdown_documentation/devices/main_flattened.md

     lower conformance boundary for a variable.

-    > Note: immediate concern or action may be required. lower conformance boundary for a variable.

     > Note: immediate concern or action may be required.

 * {{block(LowerWarning)}}

-    lower boundary indicating increased concern and supervision may be required. lower boundary indicating increased concern and supervision may be required.
+    lower boundary indicating increased concern and supervision may be required.

 ### SpecificationLimits